 The safest and easiest way to purchase permits is online.
 The parks office and all self-registration envelope stations are parks are currently closed.
 A few parks have electronic pay stations (details and locations).

-The online Parks Opening and Closing Schedule lists all changes to opening and closing dates for park facilities and other recreation activities.
-Changes and alerts are posted on specific recreation activity pages:
+The online Parks Opening and Closing Schedule lists all changes to opening and closing dates for park facilities, restrooms, fish cleaning stations, and recreation activities.
+Changes and alerts about specific recreational activities are posted on recreation activity pages:

 At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
 Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 The Wisconsin Department of Health Services created a fact sheet (PDF) on how to keep your pets safe.
 The CDC is currently recommending that people try and avoid dog parks.
 If you decide to visit a dog park, please follow the precautions outlined on our dogs in parks page.